 In new construction, the required smoke detectors shall receive their primary power from the building wiring when such wiring is served from a commercial source.
 When primary power is interrupted, it shall receive power from a battery.
 Wiring shall be permanent and without a disconnecting switch other than those required for overcurrent protection.
-Smoke detectors may be battery-operated when installed in buildings without commercial power or in buildings that undergo alterations, repairs or additions regulated by Section R314.4 of the 2012 IRC.
+Smoke detectors may be battery-operated when installed in buildings without commercial power or in existing areas of buildings where alterations or repairs do not result in removal of interior wall or ceiling finishes exposing the structure per R314.6 of the 2020 MNRC.